Capitalists for Capitalism

 For nonprofit leaders, who are in business in their own way, it is:

-• To elevate capitalism and others who embrace the principles of capitalism as a solution to many of the social problems that nonprofits seek to solve
+Elevating capitalism and others who embrace its principles as a solution to many of the social problems that nonprofits seek to solve

 Actions without context are not examples.
 Context determines which actions become examples.
 This is why capitalists need to understand theory.
 It is theory that contextualizes which actions are business, which are charity, and which are downright criminal.
-For too long criminal activity has tried to hide behind the legitimacy of business.
-The ability to call out such fraud protects the principled leader's reputation just as much as the reputation of capitalism.
+For too long, criminal activity has tried to hide behind the legitimacy of business.
+The ability to call out such fraud protects the principled leader's reputation just as much as the integrity of capitalism itself.
 More than anything else, our friends and colleagues influence who we are and how we are perceived.
-Doing business with other principled leaders is one of the most effective ways to incentivize other principled leaders, avoid tarnished reputations, and starve crony capitalists by denying them the hard earned legitimacy of true capitalists.
+Choosing to do business with other principled leaders is one of the most effective ways to incentivize other principled leaders, avoid tarnished reputations, and starve crony capitalists by denying them the hard-earned legitimacy of true capitalists.

 Section 2.
 What is Capitalism?